 Equipment: (1) Custom Containment Enclosure; (1) BT Baghouse Dust Collector

 Problem: Stamping company wanted to keep the tool room in their new facility from getting dirty and dingy as a result of dust generated by the surface grinders.

 Solution: Source capture of dust from the machines to a central cartridge collector is still keeping the tool room clean after a number of years of use.

 Problem: Builder of ocean-going yachts generates a large amount of dust when sanding hardwood bulkhead panels and cabinetry.
 Dust was migrating throughout the woodshop, creating an unsightly and unhealthy environment.
 The pieces being sanded required a source capture zone of 10' by 12', so downdraft tables were not practical.

-Solution: Power Booth Modules were installed and enhanced with regain air plenums to help contain and collect the dust, as well as to protect the operators’ breathing zones.
+Solution: Power Booth Modules were installed and enhanced with regaining air plenums to help contain and collect the dust, as well as to protect the operators' breathing zones.
 With automatic vibra-pulse cleaning of the dust filters, the system required minimal maintenance and successfully improved the working environment in the woodshop.

 Equipment: (2) PB Power Booth Dust Collection Modules; (2) Custom Regain Air Plenums

 Problem: Airline maintenance facility was using four downdraft tables to grind and sand on painted and fiberglass aircraft parts, but the tables were too small to handle large parts and lacked the capture velocity needed.

 Solution: Downdraft tables were replaced with a 36' dust control booth which frees up floor space and allows parts as large as an aircraft wing.
 Workers can also use air wand to blow off parts and sweep the floor at the end of the shift.